tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 - `<topic-name>` - The Google cloud PubSub topic name to which the message is being sent.
 - `<data>` - The data that is to be sent as message.
 - `<ordering-key>` - If non-empty, identifies related messages for which publish order should be respected.
 If a Subscription has message_ordering set to true, messages published with the same non-empty ordering_key value will be delivered to subscribers in the order in which they are received by the pub/sub system.
 All PubsubMessages published in a given PublishRequest must specify the same ordering_key value.
+- `<message-id>` - The message id assigned by the Google Cloud pub/sub api.